Add your event’s presentations and panels to MeetMax. Participants will sign up to attend, and see those presentations on their schedules.

 - • Capacity: If the presentation has a maximum number of attendees, include that here.
 Then MeetMax will prevent sign-ups after that point.

 - Step 6.
-Will this presentation have a breakout session afterward?
+Will this presentation have a Breakout session afterward?
 Clicking Yes lets you set the time, duration and location:

 - Step 7.
 Add a Description of the presentation.
 Attendees will be able to see this information.

-If you want to display a more detailed description, use the Profile tool, shown in the section below. - Step 8.
+- Step 8.
 Finally, you’ll assign one or more Presenters to this presentation.

 - If the presentation is a panel, you can also designate a moderator here: